View of the Arco della Pace in the Milan Aquatint of 1820-21 designed by F. Durelli and engraved by A. Biasioli

 Description

-View of the Arco della Pace in the Milan Aquatint from 1820-21 designed by F. Durellego and engraved by A. Biasioli in beautiful, harmonious coloring.
+View of the Arco della Pace in a Milanese Aquatint from 1820-21 designed by F. Durellego and engraved by A. Biasioli in beautiful, harmonious color palette.

-Applied at four points on a contemporary paper medium.
-It is in good condition, mounted inside a passe-partout in a frame from the 1920s veneered with cherry wood, with bronze rosettes in the corners.
+Used in four points on a contemporary paper medium.
+It is in good condition, mounted inside a passe-partout in a frame from the interwar period, veneered with cherry wood, with bronze rosettes in the corners.

-Inserted in the work "New Collection of Main Interior and Exterior Views of the City of Milan, designed by F. Durellego, added to the School of Perspective at the Academy of Fine Arts and engraved by Angelo Biasioli and other artists of Valenti" in Francesco Bernucca in Milan, Contrada dei tre Rè no. 4091 [1820-21].
-Bibliography: Arrigoni Paolo “Milan in Ancient Graphics”, 1969, vol. I, p.
+Inserted into the work "New collection of main interior and exterior views of the city of Milan, designed by F. Durellego, added to the School of Perspective at the Academy of Fine Arts and engraved by Angelo Biasioli and other artists of Valenti" in Francesco Bernucca in Milan, Contrada dei tre Rè no. 4091 [1820-21].
+Bibliography: Arrigoni Paolo “Milan in ancient graphics”, 1969, vol. I, p.
 45, no. 145.

-Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Luxury antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Several key styles stand out among antique furniture.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, marked by the prevalent Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of Classicism, Renaissance, and Baroque.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

 Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
-Noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate brilliance and play a prominent role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Notable and worth mentioning are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for a luxurious antique that suits your interior.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique suitable for your interior.

 Attributes / Details